SoftwareHeritage/swh-core/docs/config.md

 A reference is synctatically defined as a qualified identifier enclosed in chevrons.
-Its source is the attribute that owns it and its target is the object identified by the QID it owns.
+Its source is the attribute that owns it and its target is the object identified by the qualified ID it owns.

 ### Type

-Python type of a component to be instantiated and configured.
+Type of a component to be instantiated and configured.
 It is referred to indirectly through a type identifier in a configuration definition, and through a component constructor in the component type register.